 Category Archives: India

-Links between gender and varietal selection: the case study in Orissa
+Links between gender and varietal selection: case study in Odisha

-Participatory Varietal Selection in India: research and process in the state of Karnataka
+Participatory Varietal Selection in India: research and process in Karnataka

-Promoting change through participatory activities is one of the key goals of CROPS4HD.
-For this, we conduct a concrete approach for the PUSH implementing aspect of the project: the Participatory Varietal Selection (PVS).
-In India, the first training supervised by expert from FiBL, and jointly organized by FiBL, SWISSAID and Sahaja Samrudha, took place in Mysore, Karnataka on amaranth crop in June 2022.
+In India, the first Participatory Varietal Selection (PVS) training supervised by experts from FiBL, and jointly organized by FiBL, SWISSAID and Sahaja Samrudha, took place in Mysore, Karnataka on amaranth crop in June 2022.

 Kickoff visit in India